-- Each home visitor in a First Steps-funded ESSS program shall successfully complete at least four hours minimum of professional development each month.
-This shall be documented and approved by Save the Children.
+• Each home visitor in a First Steps-funded ESSS program shall successfully complete at least four hours minimum of professional development each month.
+This shall be documented and e) Ongoing Program Quality Assessment:

+- approved by Save the Children.
 Annual training (for both the program and individual staff members) must be documented on-site by each vendor. - Each Home Visitor -shall maintain annual re-certification in the Keys to Interactive Parenting Scale (KIPS).